 For Mr. Tang, crafting beautiful teas from a clean and balanced ecosystem is sacred.
 He is deeply dedicated to the craft of traditional tea making; this philosophy guides everything he does, and is embedded in every single tea he makes.
 Alongside being an expression of this special ecosystem, his teas are so distinctly peaceful, and feel extremely clear, just as he feels as a person.

-Jinggu Big White varietal of pu erh trees were first widely planted between 1985 and 1993.
-The varietal was prized for the beautiful look of its leaves and for having high yield.
-Back then, most tea farmers processed the leaves into pu erh and sold them as mao cha to the bigger pu erh factories; or, they made them into green tea with its silvery needles, and sold them to Guangxi where they would be made into jasmine tea; or the leaves would be made into golden tips black tea.
+The Jinggu Big White varietal of pu erh trees were widely planted between 1985 and 1993.
+The varietal was popular for its beautiful leaves and high yield.
+Back then, most tea farmers either processed the leaves as pu erh and sold them as Mao Cha to bigger pu erh factories, made them into silvery green tea and sold them to Guangxi to be turned into jasmine tea, or made them into golden tips black tea.

 In this instance Mr. Tang is doing something we have never seen before with Jinggu Big White, and we can consider him a pioneer for dedicating so many years of experimentation to achieving it.
 With beautiful results, he has applied the traditional method of craftsmanship for Fujian white tea from Fujian to the young buds of the Jinggu Big White varietal of pu erh tree.